“Intelligence and skill can only function at the peak of their capacity when the body is healthy and strong”

 Physical education is introduced to young students right from the formative school years.
 The importance of physical education and sports in schools cannot be undermined.

-Here is a list of reasons why physical education is very important for the overall development of an individual.
-Right from young adolescence to an adult, physical education plays a significant role.
+Right from young adolescence to adult, physical education plays a significant role.

 You may not be aware, but physical education and sports in schools teach students responsibility.
 It teaches the students to become responsible adults who lead a healthy lifestyle.